sadman-siraj/sangoleyefisayo.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently volunteering in mentoring and supervising kids (NSBE Jr.) for projects and careers in STEM
+* Currently volunteering in mentoring and supervising kids (NSBE Jr.) for projects and careers in STEM.